igrigorik/http-client-hints/draft.md

 CH is an optional header which may be sent by the client when making a request to the server.
 The client may decide to always send the header, or use an optional opt-in mechanism, such as a predefined list of origins, user specified list of origins, or any other forms of opt-in.

-For example, the server may advertise its support for Client Hints via Hop or Origin Hint:
+For example, the server may advertise its support for Client Hints via Hop or Origin Hint ({{I-D.nottingham-http-browser-hints}}):

 ~~~
   HH: ch